Find a Law Firm

 Looking for information about your firm's panel status?How does my firm apply to be on the New Life Mortgages Ltd Conveyancing Panel?
 How can my firm be reinstated onto the New Life Mortgages Ltd Conveyancing Panel?

 Find an Approved Solicitor on the New Life Mortgages Ltd Conveyancing Panel

-Frequently asked questions relating to the New Life Mortgages Solicitor Panel
+FAQs for the New Life Mortgages Conveyancing Panel

-I am selling my house.
+My house is up for sale and I have a buyer.
 Does my solicitor have to be on the New Life Mortgages conveyancing panel in order to deal with paying off my mortgage?

 Ordinarily, even if your lawyer is not on the New Life Mortgages conveyancing panel they can still act for you on your sale. it might be that the lender will not release the original deeds (if applicable and increasingly irrelevant) until after the mortgage is paid off.
 You should speak to your lawyer directly before you start the process though to ensure that there is no problem as lenders are changing their requirements fairly frequently at the moment.